Kimera-Finance/kimera-technical-deliverable-specifications/architecture-simplified.md

 - Improve UX further

 **Remember:** The core value is "AI optimizes my yield automatically."
 Users don't care if you use ERC-4337 or a simple vault—they care about returns and safety.

-Ship fast.
-Learn fast.
-Iterate.

----

-**Questions?**

-1. Should we prototype the Simple Vault this week?
-2. Do you want to see a detailed contract implementation?
-3. Should I create a comparison demo of both approaches?